LukBur/AI_MED_Recruitment/README.md

 ## AI_MED Recruitment Project

-Below are three models that I created for classifying if the heart is healthy given certain semi-correlated parameters.
+Below are three models (Decision Trees, Random Forest, Logistic Regression) that I created for classifying if a heart is cardiomegalic, given certain geometric measurements.

 # 1. Decision Trees